 ANSI standard for the buyer's acceptance process.
 Consumers should insist on

 this as well.
 For example, one should require that the next pair of

-non-prescription sunglasses they purchase meet the requirements of ANSI
+non-prescription sunglasses they purchase meet the requirements of ANSI Z80.3,

-memorandum of understanding.
+understanding.
 The following key phrase describes how OSHA will use the ANSI

 organization in future standard development: "ANSI will furnish assistance

-and support and continue to encourage the development of
+and support and continue to encourage the development of national consensus

-integration of OSHA regulations and ANSI standards and cooperation between
+regulations and ANSI standards and cooperation between these two organizations.